ardgery/pokemon_app/README.md

 1. Must have NPM installed in your system.
 2. Go to the root directory with command line and run "npm install" for installing all dependencies for this project.
-3. After that run "npm run dev" for running the app.
+3. After that run "npm start" for running the app.
 4. Open in browser http://localhost:8080/ to see the running app.
 ```